Paulding Child Advocacy Center provides services for children

 Our Center offers Darkness to Light's nationally recognized child abuse prevention training Stewards of Children.

-Paulding Child Advocacy Center provides free counseling services to child victims and their caregivers.*
+Paulding Child Advocacy Center provides free counseling services to child victims.*

 *Eligibility for free counseling is based on previous forensic services.